NJ (908) 688-5577

 Whether you are a seasoned runner, or just beginning your running journey, choosing the right running shoe is crucial for avoiding injuries and ensuring that you have a safe, stable, and effective run.
 With so many different kinds of running shoes on the market, it can be difficult to figure out which type of running shoe you should get.
 There are several factors to consider when purchasing a running shoe.
 These include what type of surfaces you plan to run on, how far you plan to run, what your gait is like, and even what socks you will be wearing while you run.
 You will also need to make sure that the shoes fit properly and provide adequate support for your feet while running.
 For more information on how to choose the right running shoes for you, consult with a podiatrist.

 If you are a runner, wearing the right running shoe is essential.
-For more information, contact one of our podiatrists from Advanced Podiatry.
+For more information, contact Glenn Davison, DPM from Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Choosing the Right Running Shoe for Your Foot Type